 Check our Terms and conditions for information on other reasons for cancellation.

-In case of tickets which include a discount for children, a supporting document is required to prove entitlement to discount.
+In case of tickets which include a discount for children or local residents, a supporting document is required to prove entitlement to discount.

 Where to find us